 HARDSHIP LICENSE ATTORNEY IN LOUISIANA

 There are many reasons why you might have your driver’s license suspended in Louisiana.
-One of the most common reasons is a DWI violation.
-For your first offense over the age of 21, the state will suspend your license for 90 days.
-For your second offense within five years of the first, the state will suspend your license for one year.
+One of the most common reasons is for a DUI conviction.
+For your first offense over the age of 21, the state will enact a driver’s license suspension for 90 days.
+For your second offense within five years of the first, the state will enact a driver’s license suspension for one year.

-According to the Louisiana Department of Public Safety (LDPS), a hardship license is “a restricted license issued administratively in accordance with statutes or by order of the court to an application whose driving privileges are under suspension.”
-Basically, these licenses allow people to drive during suspension periods in order to make a living or to acquire necessities.
+According to the Louisiana Department of Public Safety (LDPS), a hardship license is “a restricted driver’s license issued administratively in accordance with statutes or by order of the court to an application whose driving privileges are under suspension.”
+Basically, these licenses allow people to drive during license suspension periods in order to continue to make a living, acquire necessities, and support themselves or their family.

 How Do I Apply for a Hardship License?

-If your suspension is the result of a DWI, DWI test refusal, vehicular negligent injury, or driving under suspension from an alcohol offense, you will most likely be required to install an IID in your vehicle.
-You must prove that the device is in your vehicle before the courts will approve your hardship license.
-Additionally, you must offer up proof of insurance for the vehicle you intend to drive.
-Depending on the specifics of each situation, you may also be required to present medical documentation, a recommendation letter from Support Services, or your court order.
+If your suspension is the result of a DWI, DWI test refusal, vehicular negligent injury, or driving under suspension from an alcohol offense, you will also most likely need to install an IID in your vehicle.
+In many cases, you must prove that the device is in your vehicle before the courts will even approve your hardship license.
+Additionally, you must offer proof of insurance for the vehicle you intend to drive.
+Depending on the specifics of each situation, you may also be required to present medical documentation, a recommendation letter from Support Services, or a court order.

 Is There a Fee for Hardship Licenses?

+Yes, there will be a fee to obtain a hardship license and reinstate your driving privileges.
 The fees for hardship licenses depend largely on the reason for your suspension.
-These fees include, but are not limited to:
+These fees may include, but are not limited to:

 - $60 reinstatement fees